RoosensLimited/Forever/README.md

 ![logo](/Information/forever.png)
-# Forever by Roosens Limited
+# Forever

-is a game preservation tool that helps you archive and protect your legally owned games for the long term.
+Forever is a **game preservation tool** that helps you archive and protect your legally owned games for the long term.
 It functions as an installer and installer generator, allowing you to create and install complete, self-contained backups of your downloaded games with just a few clicks.

 The tool automatically removes Roosens protection when a valid decryption key is provided (either during installer creation or at runtime).
 It also performs a security scan for any unsigned executables or DLL files, helping ensure the integrity and safety of your preserved archives by verifying that all code is properly signed by trusted publishers.